 As a result, a charge for Refusal or Failure to Provide a Breath or Blood Sample will become very difficult to defend against.

-The Impaired Driving Act creates a menu of three different types of drug-impaired offences:
+The Impaired Driving Laws create a menu of three different types of drug-impaired offences:

 - the summary conviction offence,

 - the mixed drug and alcohol impairment hybrid offence.

 You may be charged with the summary conviction offence if you are found to have between 2 nanograms (ng) and 5 ng of THC per mililitre (ml) of blood.

 The first hybrid offence (meaning the Crown may elect to proceed summarily or by indictment) targets only drug impairment.
 If you are found to have over 5 ng of THC per ml of blood, or if you are found to have any trace of LSD, psilocybin, psilocin, ketamine, PCP, cocaine, mathamphetamine, or 6-mam (heroin) in your system, or if you are found to have over 5 mg of GHB per ml of blood, you will be charged with this offence.

 The second hybrid offence is for mixed drug and alcohol impairment.
 If you are found with over 50 mg of alcohol and over 2.5 ng of THC per mL of blood, you will be charged with this offence.

 These offences have yet to enter Canadian courts in a significant way, and modes of defence will soon begin to emerge.
 The general assumption is that these offences will function like the over 80 offences for alcohol impairment, the charge these new offences were modelled on.
 However, unlike with alcohol screening, a police officer must form reasonable grounds to suspect that you are impaired by drugs prior to demanding that you provide an oral fluid sample.

 Note: if you are medically authorized to use cannabis, this authorization offers you no immunity from the criminal charges related to drug-impaired driving.